gemc/clas12Tags_old/README.md

 - 4a.2.1: Same as 4a.2.0 with:

 	- fixes to CAD modeling of both the beamline and the torus
+	- forward carriage
 	- fixed CND / CTOF overlaps
+	- updated latest micromegas geometry and digitiation
+	- updated latest BST
+	- 3 + 3 configuration BST + MM
+	- new vacuum pipe
+	- new shield downsttream of the torus
+	- LTCC box hierarchy fixed
+	- LTCC frame is CAD + copies

+	Remaining issues:

+	- some cad elements in the upstream shielding need refining

 - 4a.2.0: Same as 4a.1.0 with: